-How do you know if the egg donation agency you’ve selected adheres to ethical standards and operates with your and your donor’s best interests in mind?
+How do you know if the egg donation/ surrogacy agency you’ve selected adheres to ethical standards and operates with your and your donor’s best interests in mind?
 A good barometer for this is if the agency is a member of the Society for Ethics in Egg Donation and Surrogacy (SEEDS).

 SEEDS is a nonprofit organization whose mission is to define and promote ethical behavior by all parties involved in third-party reproduction.
 SEEDS was founded by a group of egg donation and surrogacy agencies.
 Its current membership includes numerous agencies, as well as attorneys, psychologists and other industry professionals.